Swing (seat)

-A swing is a seat, often found at playgrounds for children, at a circus for acrobats, or on a porch for relaxing, although they may also be items of indoor furniture, such as the Latin American hammock or the Indian oonjal.
-The seat of a swing may be suspended from chains or ropes.
-Once a swing is in motion, it continues to oscillate like a pendulum until external interference or drag brings it to a halt.
-Swing sets are very popular with children.
+A swing is a seat or platform, suspended from chains, ropes, or bars, on which one or more people can swing back and forth for enjoyment or relaxation.
+Swings are a common piece of equipment at children's playgrounds and may also be found in yards or gardens, on porches, inside homes (for example, the Indian oonjal), or as freestanding public play equipment like the Estonian village swing.
+Swings have a long history in many different parts of the world and come in various types.

 On playgrounds, several swings are often suspended from a shared metal or wooden frame, known as a swing set, allowing more than one child to play at a time.
 Such swings come in a variety of sizes and shapes.
 For infants and toddlers, swings with leg holes support the child in an upright position while a parent or sibling pushes the child to get a swinging motion.
 Some swing sets include play items other than swings, such as a rope ladder or sliding pole.

 For older children, swings are sometimes made of a flexible canvas seat, of a rubberized ventilated tire tread, of plastic, or of wood.
 A common backyard sight is a wooden plank suspended on both sides by ropes from a tree branch.